 Just like anything else, the fit and cut of a glove will vary by brand, however, the overall sizing is based on the same basic measurements: the circumference of your hand at the widest point (just below the knuckles) and the length of your middle finger.

-From there, it comes down to your personal preferences of snug or loose fitting glove - everyone is different.
+From there, it comes down to your personal preferences of snug or loose-fitting glove - everyone is different.
 I tend to err on the side of tighter gloves, knowing they will stretch out over time.

+Ultimately there are two reasons to wear mountain bike gloves, grip on the handlebars and protect your hands.
 The best mountain bike gloves come with different levels of padding and protection both around the knuckles and fingers and on the palm.

 With everything from wispy mesh-backed gloves, to fully armored mitts, what suits you will largely depend on your style of riding and the climate of the region you call home.